Where it all began...

 I attended each of Constance’s chemotherapy sessions and watched each vial get pumped into her.
 During these long hours, I had a lot of time to sit, think and look at others around us.
 I couldn’t help but think about the other patients, their thoughts, their lives and their feelings.
 I wondered what their lives were like when they went home.
 Who was there to care for them?
 What kind of support did they have?
 I thought of other children, their treatments and experiences at school and with friends.
 I felt the need to “lend my heart” to all of these individuals and their families.

-We tried to maintain her lifestyle as much as possible.
-She remained a full time student, but we also made sure she stayed as active as possible with her school friends, church youth group and ethnic dance group.
-Of course this wasn’t an easy time.
+We tried to maintain Constance's lifestyle as much as possible.
+She remained a full-time student, but we also made sure she stayed as active as possible with her school friends, church youth group and ethnic dance group.
+Of course, this wasn’t an easy time.
 She was sick and weak at times.
 She still had the “typical” teenage stresses to endure, but now she also had the added anxiety over things like hair and preparing for senior pictures as well as the emotional and physical changes she was experiencing.

 The months went by.
 In July, I gave birth to a beautiful baby boy who was perfectly healthy.
 Constance continued her treatments.
 Chemotherapy did not kill her cancer.
 We were nervous as to what options we had left.
 God blessed us with Dr. Stanley Marks as her oncologist, and he continued his fight in the battle.
 She finally won her battle with another drug treatment.